Phoenix Hotel (Lexington, Kentucky): 20th century

 In November 1915 the Phoenix Hotel was the meeting site for the Kentucky Equal Rights Association.
-After an automobile parade down Lexington's Main Street on the afternoon of November 8th, the suffragists gathered for an afternoon reception at Ashland (Henry Clay estate).
-That evening at the Old Opera House on North Broadway, the Lexington Mayor J.E.
+After an automobile parade down Lexington's Main Street on the afternoon of November 8, the suffragists gathered for an afternoon reception at Ashland (Henry Clay estate).
+That evening at the Old Opera House on North Broadway, Lexington Mayor J.E.
 Cassidy welcomed the group and they listened to a lecture by Ethel Snowden, of London, England.
-On November 9th, the meeting opened in the Ball Room of the Phoenix Hotel with Madeline McDowell Breckinridge as president.
+On November 9, the meeting opened in the Ball Room of the Phoenix Hotel with Madeline McDowell Breckinridge as president.
 The convention offered several other items of interest to the whole community, including a presentation by Madame Rosika Schwimmer of Hungary on the international peace movement.

 In 1919, the Kiwanis Club of Lexington was inaugurated at the Phoenix Hotel.
 A meeting was held by 50 businessmen to organize the club.
 At the time, election of officers was postponed until the second meeting, which was also scheduled to take place at the hotel.
 Among those present were Senator Thomas A. Combs, who presided over the meeting, and Mayor-elect T.C.
 Bradley.
-National conventions of the Phi Kappa Tau fraternity were hosted by chapters at Centre College, Transylvania University and the University of Kentucky at the hotel from August 30-September 1, 1923 and August 22–24, 1929.
+National conventions of the Phi Kappa Tau fraternity were hosted by chapters at Centre College, Transylvania University and the University of Kentucky at the hotel from August 30-September 1, 1923, and August 22–24, 1929.

 In 1929, a meeting of Lexington's Board of Commerce at the Phoenix Hotel resulted in staff executive Ed Wilder writing a letter to convince the U.S. Public Health Service to locate a prison in the area following the enabling of the Porter Act.
 Dr. Walter Treadway later visited Lexington to acknowledge the city's interest in housing this facility as a result of the brainstorming done at the hotel.